courserans/coursera-practical-machine-learning/project.md

 #### Background

-Using devices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
-These type of devices are part of the quantified self movement – a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
-One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.

 The data set provided as part of the project exercise contains the accelerometer data for 6 participants who were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in five different manner.
 This is the "classe" variable in the training set.

 - Class A : exactly according to the specification